tnagelkerke/dropwizard-config-encrypt/README.md

 # dropwizard-config-encrypt

-This project will decrypt values in your DW config using KMS.
+This Dropwizard plugin will decrypt values in your DW config using KMS.

 ## Usage
 Import the library into your DW project.
 Add the decryption bundle or command (only one of both is required) by overriding Application#initialize.
 In both cases a function is required that will get the encryption client from the config.